Luis Arraez Player Props: Marlins vs. Nationals

 Luis Arraez At The Plate

-- Arraez has an OPS of .925, fueled by an OBP of .441 to go with a slugging percentage of .484.
-All three of those stats lead Miami hitters this season.
+- Arraez has an OPS of .920, fueled by an OBP of .440 to go with a slugging percentage of .480.
+All three of those stats are tops among Miami hitters this season.

-- Among the qualified hitters in MLB play, he ranks first in batting average, first in on-base percentage, and 35th in slugging.
+- Among the qualified hitters in MLB, his batting average ranks first, his on-base percentage ranks first, and he is 39th in the league in slugging.

-- In 80.0% of his 65 games this season, Arraez has picked up at least one hit.
-He's also had 29 multi-hit games.

-- He has gone deep in two of 65 games played this season, and in 0.7% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.